ilGhera/MailUp-for-WooCommerce/readme.txt

 == Installation ==

+**From your WordPress dashboard**

+* Visit Plugins > Add New.
+* Search for MailUp for WooCommerce and download it.
+* Activate MailUp for WooCommerce from your Plugins page.
+* Once Activated, go to <strong>MailUp for WC</strong> menu and set you preferences.

+**From WordPress.org**

+* Download MailUp for WooCommerce
-* Upload the 'mailup-for-woocommerce-premium’ directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
+* Upload the 'mailup-for-woocommerce’ directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
 * Activate MailUp for WooCommerce from your Plugins page.
 * Once Activated, go to MailUp for WC menu and set you preferences.